-A cone biopsy (conization) is a type of surgery.
+An excisional biopsy of the cervix is a type of procedure.
 It removes a cone-shaped piece of tissue from the cervix.
 The cervix is the lower part of your uterus.
 It opens into your vagina.

 There are a few ways the doctor can remove the tissue.
 One way is to use a surgical knife called a scalpel.
 Another way is to use a thin wire loop that's charged with electricity.
+This is called a loop electrosurgical excision procedure (LEEP).
 Or the doctor can use a laser.

-You may be asleep during the surgery.
+You may be asleep during the procedure.
 But it is usually done while you are awake.
-Either way, you will not feel pain.
+Either way, you will be given medicine to help with pain during the procedure.
 The doctor removes the tissue through the vagina.
-The surgery won't leave a scar on the outside of your body.
+The procedure won't leave a scar on the outside of your body.

-After surgery, another doctor will look at the tissue under a microscope.
+After the procedure, another doctor will look at the tissue under a microscope.
 The doctor will check it for abnormal cells.

 As long as you are stable, you can go home after a period of observation.
-You will probably be able to return to your normal routine in 1 or 2 days.
-But be sure to wait to have sex until your doctor says it's okay.
+You can probably return to your normal routine in about a week.
+But be sure to wait to have vaginal sex until your doctor says it's okay.

 Some vaginal bleeding is normal for up to 1 week.
 Some vaginal spotting or discharge (blood or dark brown) may occur for about 3 weeks.

-A cone biopsy may be done after a cervical cancer screening test found a problem.
+An excisional biopsy of the cervix may be done after a cervical cancer screening test found a problem.
 It may be done:

-A cone biopsy is a surgical treatment with some risks.
+An excisional biopsy of the cervix is a procedure with some risks.